SK8-PTY-LTD/SK8Tech_Document/en/team/website.md

 We spend a lot of energy on ensuring and enforcing the security of our apps and websites.

 ## Version Control

+No code, not a single line of code, should be written without a version control tool.
+At SK8Tech, we use Github as our default version control tool.

 ## BackUp